zzt108/vectool/README.md

 This will create a single `.md` file containing the content of all selected folders and their subfolders.

 1. Select the desired folders.
-2. Click the "Convert to 1 MD" button.
+2. Click the "MD" button in the "Convert to single file" panel.
 3. A "Save As" dialog will appear.
-Choose a location and filename for the output `.md` file and click "Save".
+Choose a location and filename for the output `.md` file.
+If you have entered a new Vector Store name or selected an existing one, that name will be used as the default file name.
+Click "Save".
 4. The content of each folder and its files will be added to the `.md` file, with folder names indicated by `# Folder: [folder path]` and file names by `## File: [file name]`.

 ### Automatic Saving and Loading of Folder Associations